scarvalhojr/aoc-cli/README.md

 ```
 # aoc download --year 2030 --day 25

-Loaded session cookie from "/home/user/.adventofcode.session".
+[INFO  aoc] 🎄 aoc-cli - Advent of Code command-line tool
-Error: Puzzle 25 of 2030 is still locked.
+[ERROR aoc] 🔔 Puzzle 25 of 2030 is still locked
 ```

 Submit the answer to a previous year: